getzola/zola/docs/content/documentation/getting-started/configuration.md

 # The site theme to use.
 theme = ""

+# If the site uses some of the predefined syntax highlighing schemes as
+# CSS, you can let Zola generate the CSS.
+highlighting_themes_css = [
+  { theme = "base16-ocean-dark", filename = "syntax-theme-dark.css" },
+  { theme = "base16-ocean-light", filename = "syntax-theme-light.css" },
+]

 # When set to "true", a feed is automatically generated.
 generate_feed = false